Book cover for UNASSIMILABLE: An Asian Diasporic Manifesto for the 21st Century by Bianca Mabute-Louie

 “The most impressive work at the nexus of scholarship, story, and activism I have ever read.”

-–Elaine Howard Ecklund, author of Why Science and Faith Need Each Other: Eight Shared Values That Move Us Beyond Fear
+–Dr. Elaine Howard Ecklund, author of Korean American Evangelicals and Why Science and Faith Need Each Other: Eight Shared Values That Move Us Beyond Fear

 Unassimilable